nclJoshCowley/ANNE-challenge/ANNE-challenge-written-submission.md

 group level (model B, multilevel model) depending on the questions one hopes to answer.

+With the EHS data, we could use the interview part of the dataset to further understand fuel poverty, which would have a greater impact.

 > **Can you give an example of analysis you have performed to investigate a
 > problem, prior to this challenge?**